uber/bayesmark/README.rst

 The config file
 ---------------

+Note: A config file is now optional.
+If no ``config.json`` is provided, the experiment launcher will look for all folders with an `optimizer.py` in the ``--opt-root`` directory.

 Each optimizer wrapper can have multiple configurations, which is each referred to as a different optimizer in the benchmark.
 For example, the JSON config file will have entries as follows:

 .. code-block:: json